BunnyEncoder20/GitHub_FET_Quizzes/README.md

 ---

 ### Body-parser
-- it is an important package which is used for reading req.body and the most basic useage can be summarized here :
+- it is an important package which is used for reading req.body and the most basic usage can be summarized here :
 ```javascript
 var express = require('express');
 var bodyParser = require('body-parser');